 The Division of Radiologic Science faculty strongly adhere to the UNC-CH Code of Student Conduct.
-The full Code is published on the UNC web site at: http://instrument.unc.edu/
+The full Code is published in The Instrument of Student Judicial Governance.

 Specifically related to academic affairs, Offenses under the Honor Code of the UNC-CH Code of Student Conduct states:

 Expulsion or suspension, or lesser sanctions, may result from the commission of any of the following offenses:

 - Academic cheating, including (but not limited to) unauthorized copying, collaboration, or use of notes or books on examinations, and plagiarism (defined as the intentional representation of another person’s words, thoughts, or ideas as one’s own).
 For academic cheating, suspension is the normal sanction for the initial offense unless the court determines that unusual mitigating circumstances justify a lesser sentence.
 In those instances probation is the only appropriate lesser sanction.
 Suspension is the minimum sanction for conviction in second and subsequent offenses of academic cheating.

 - Furnishing of false information, with intent to deceive, to members of the University community who are acting in the exercise of their official duties.

 - Forgery, falsification, or fraudulent misuse of University documents, records, or identification cards.

 Any suspected violations of the Code of Student Conduct will be reported.
 The sanction against a student may also result in dismissal from the program.
 For example, if a grade of “F” is given in a course in which the student has committed cheating, the student will be dismissed from the program.
 If a student has any questions about the Division’s support or enforcement of the UNC-CH Code of Student Conduct, he/she should contact the Division Director.